Adventure Club

 Day 5: Return travel to Gilgit.
 Enjoy scenic drive on KKH.
 Lunch en route at Rakaposhi View Point.
 Night stay at hotel at Gilgit

-Day 6: Forming flight to Islamabad.
+Day 6: Flight to Islamabad.

-Friday, 26 May 2023
+Friday, 17 May 2024

-Friday 26th to Sunday 28th.
+Friday to Sunday 17 -19 May

 Shogran, one of the most beautiful plateaus in Kaghan Valley is situated 219 km from Islamabad.
 It takes about five hours to reach here via Mansehra, Balakot and Kawai.
 Surrounded by thick pine forests and with an altitude of 2,362m, the early summer climate of Shogran is pleasantly cold in May.
 From Shogran you have a breathtaking view of Kaghan Valley’s snow covered peaks such as Musa Ka Musalla (4,419m), Makra (3,885m) and Malika Parbat (5,290m).
 We have planned two options within the same trip.